Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

 3. Run a DB migration to create the custom entities.
 4. Start the server and assign the permission `SetWebhook` to administrators who should be able to configure webhooks.
 5. Go to `settings > webhook` to configure webhooks
-6. (optional) Go to `settings > Global Settings` to get the webhook token for authorization.

 ### Custom transformers